-If you are thinking about joining an MMA gym, you might want to consider the type of gear you will need.
+If you are thinking about joining an MMA gym, you might want to consider the type of MMA training gear you will need.
 Some of the gear is a must-have before you even show up to the gym, and other gear can be borrowed and returned to your gym, if allowed.

 Most of the gear is for your own safety while training.
-With the correct gear, you can make your MMA experience much more enjoyable, while minimizing injury.
+With the correct MMA training gear, you can make your experience much more enjoyable, while minimizing injury.
 Even as a beginner, it is suggested that you invest in good gear, not the cheaper stuff that could possibly come apart or wear out faster.

 Here, we will be exploring some of the top gear, that is a must have at an MMA gym.

 The only gear that is used to protect your mouth and teeth, besides your hands, is your mouth guard.
 If you are going to do any kind of sparring or fighting at all, chances are you ARE going to get hit in the mouth.
 There are various mouth guards available ranging in quality and price.
 This protects your mouth, so you may want to consider the best option that fits your needs.